-Organization Name: Program Name: F5OC Contract #: 5 5

-Date Questionnaire Completed:

-Contact Person: Contact Email:

-Please review the aspirational statements below and indicate to what extent your organization has reached each of these levels.
-Use the Comments column to provide details that support progress made on each statement.

-Desired System Change Not Started Just Getting Started Making Progress Well on our Way Comments Getting Involved Early • 1.
-Our organization has made a commitn nent to early child lhood: 1a.
-Our organization is an active participant within a taskforce, initiative or collaborative focused on early childhood □ Our organization is not yet part of an early childhood group □ Our organization has identified a group and are in process of becoming members or are in process of creating a group □ Our organization attends meetings with a group regularly □ Our organization is engaged in active and strategic work within an early childhood group (e.g., our organization shares data or work towards shared measures, or contributes to the work product within a strategic initiative of the group) 1b.
-Our organization has adopted guidelines that prioritize positive early childhood outcomes, which are used during development of organizational goals, policies, programming, and communications.
-An example of such guidelines is the Early Childhood Policy Framework (https://earlychildhoodoc.org/) □ Our organization has not yet adopted guidelines that prioritize early childhood □ Our organization has identified potential guidelines that prioritize early childhood □ Our organization has adopted guidelines that prioritize early childhood □ Our organization is actively applying guidelines that prioritize early childhood
+Organization Name: Program Name: F5OC Col ontract #: Date Questionnaire Completed: Contact Person: Email: Please review the aspirational statem ents below and indicate to who at extent your organization has reached each of these levels.
+Use the Comments co lumn to provide e details that su pport progres ss made on each statement • Desired System Change Not Started Just Getting Started Making Progress Well on our Way Comments Getting Involved Early 1.
+Our organization has made a commitm nent to early chilc lhood: 1a.
+Our organization is an active participant within a taskforce, Our Our Our Our organization is initiative or collaborative focused on organization is organization organization engaged in active and early childhood not yet part of has identified attends strategic work within an an early a group and meetings early childhood group childhood are in process with a (e.g., our organization group of becoming group shares data or work ļ members or regularly towards shared measures, ļ are in process or contributes to the work ļ of creating a product within a strategic group initiative of the group) 1b.
+Our organization has adopted guidelines that prioritize positive Our Our Our Our organization is early childhood outcomes, which are organization organization organization actively applying used during development of has not yet has identified has adopted guidelines that prioritize organizational goals, policies, adopted potential guidelines early childhood programming, and communications. guidelines guidelines that An example of such guidelines is the that prioritize that prioritize prioritize Early Childhood Policy Framework early early early (https://earlychildhoodoc.org/) childhood childhood childhood